Updated on 2024-09-29 GMT+08:00

 Response Elements

-This response contains elements to indicate the upload ID and the key (name) of the object (bucket) for which the multipart upload was initiated.
-The returned information is used in the subsequent operations.
+This response contains elements that indicate the multipart upload ID and the bucket and object names, which are used for uploading and assembling parts.
 Table 4 describes the elements.

 Table 4 Response elements